Rivian Automotive Inc. (RIVN) Stock: A Closer Look at the Market Potential - News Heater

 RIVN) stock’s latest price update

-Rivian Automotive Inc. (NASDAQ: RIVN)’s stock price has plunge by 2.55relation to previous closing price of 22.73.
-Nevertheless, the company has seen a 16.14% surge in its stock price over the last five trading sessions.
-The Motley Fool reported 2023-09-04 that Rivian has worked through production bottlenecks and raised guidance.
-The EV maker sharply improved gross profit per vehicle in the latest quarter.
+Rivian Automotive Inc. (NASDAQ: RIVN)’s stock price has decreased by -1.07 compared to its previous closing price of 23.42.
+However, the company has seen a 1.94% increase in its stock price over the last five trading sessions.
+Reuters reported 2023-09-07 that Electric-vehicle maker Rivian Automotive will benefit from a significant deflation for battery material prices in 2024, finance chief Claire McDonough said at a technology conference.

 RIVN’s Market Performance

-Rivian Automotive Inc. (RIVN) has experienced a 16.14% rise in stock performance for the past week, with a -12.04% drop in the past month, and a 60.98% rise in the past quarter.
-The volatility ratio for the week is 5.69%, and the volatility levels for the past 30 days are at 6.18% for RIVN.
-The simple moving average for the past 20 days is 7.17% for RIVN’s stock, with a 22.77% simple moving average for the past 200 days.
+Rivian Automotive Inc. (RIVN) has seen a 1.94% rise in stock performance for the week, with a 3.67% gain in the past month and a 64.91% surge in the past quarter.
+The volatility ratio for the week is 4.40%, and the volatility levels for the past 30 days are at 5.65% for RIVN.
+The simple moving average for the last 20 days is 7.34% for RIVN stock, with a simple moving average of 23.38% for the last 200 days.

 Analysts’ Opinion of RIVN